adaptris/interlok-pgp/README.md

 ## PGP Verify

-This service provides a way to decrypt GPG/PGP encrypted messages.
-It requires a private key, the passphrase to unlock the key, and an encrypted message.
+This service provides a way to verify GPG/PGP signed messages.
+It requires the public key of whom signed the message, the signed message, and (if the signature is detached) the signature.
+It will will also optionally return the original/unsigned message (especially useful if the signature was not detached).

 ````xml
     <pgp-verify>